vicramon/ember-tutorial/chapters/editing-a-lead-part-ii.md

 # Editing a Lead Part II

 Now we're going to do the other half of editing.
-A user clicks an edit link and sees fields to edit the lead's name, phone, and email.
+A user clicks on the "edit" link and sees fields to edit the lead's name, phone, and email.

 This UI will replace the UI that shows the lead, so we'll have to do some special work to handle that.

+Here we go.

 ## Add a Route

-Here we go.
 As always, add a route first.
 We will place an `edit` route under our existing `lead` resource.
 The `lead` resource handles fetching the lead.
 We shouldn't repeat that work if we don't need to.

 ```coffee
 # app/assets/javascripts/router.js.coffee